rosey99/breviform/readme.md

 then run Minsible and/or Fybre over one or more subsets of the created hosts in an end-to-end, automated process.
-For an idea of what is possible, have a look at [flowmastah-artifact](https://github.com/rosey99/flowmastah-artifact) which contains workflow for the related python/celery prject called "flowmastah."
+For an idea of what is possible, have a look at [flowmastah-artifact](https://github.com/rosey99/flowmastah-artifact) which contains workflow for the related python/celery project called "flowmastah."

 Flowmastah-artifact is used in development and testing of the flowmastah project (ongoing, pre-release), and demonstrates a state-driven workflow